Central Kurdish: 1990s

 More leniency was given towards Kurdish, especially Central Kurdish in the 1990s, but use of Central Kurdish in administration and education was still not allowed.
 The debate on mother tongue education entered the public sphere in the 2000s.

-2000s–2010s

-World Wide Web has had a significant impact on Central Kurdish as thousands of Central Kurdish-speakers have gotten free access to literature.
-It also became easier to listen to radio and watch television.
-The Internet moreover fostered the use of Central Kurdish in Iran and the diaspora, where the language had no official status.
+2000s–Present

 Orthography remains a challenge for Central Kurdish.
 In Iraq, Central Kurdish orthography is moving towards being based on a single morpheme while Sorani-speakers in Iran make longer words.
 An example is the word to review which can be spelled both pêdaçûnewe and pê da çûnewe.

+World Wide Web has had a significant impact on Central Kurdish as thousands of Central Kurdish-speakers have gotten free access to literature.
+It also became easier to listen to radio and watch television.
+The Internet moreover fostered the use of Central Kurdish in Iran and the diaspora, where the language had no official status, although prevalence of the language in digital spaces is still scarce overall.
+A language learning app for Sorani has aimed to improve the online accessibility of the language.

 Arabic and Persian words continue to be purged from written Central Kurdish and are getting replaced by neologisms.
 Conversely, Central Kurdish is borrowing words from the English language.